If you live in a noisy urban neighborhood like me, then you probably know the cost of a quiet and peaceful environment.

 Fatmat boasts a RattleTrap tech capable of absorbing your car’s rattling vibrations.
 According to research,- article posted on the manufacturer’s website- using this Fatmat Sound deadener can increase the sound quality of your car stereo by 3 decibels.

-The mat is fitted with a self-adhesive aluminium sheet that provides insulation against heat.
+The mat is fitted with a self-adhesive aluminum sheet that provides insulation against heat.
 Check Fatmat latest price on Amazon here.

 7. Weather stripping tape